equivalent/equivalent.github.io/_posts/til/2020-06-04-run-script-as-a-activejob-sidekiq-job.md

 At the same time you want to exit/finish your jobs as soon as possible (so they don't time out)

-Way ho to get around this is  to trigger a job that will enqueue itself after finishing single call:
+Way how to get around this is  to trigger a job that will enqueue itself after finishing single call.

 ```ruby